 elements of a PDDP Index file furnished by an IPO.
 Annex I is based on WIPO Standard ST.96, version 7.1, including the naming conventions used to identify the names of the specific data components for Priority Document Exchange.
 Annex I includes an Appendix which is a fictitious sample XML instance of a PDDP Index file structured according to the XML schema.

-The XML schema for the PDDP Index file can be downloaded here (the contents of which is included below):
+The XML schema for the PDDP Index file can be downloaded here (the contents of which is included below): [Note: See Annex II to document CWS/12/15.
+URL will be provided once the proposed standard is adopted.]

 <?xml version="1.0" encoding="UTF-8"?>